-If you lost respect and love towards yourself because of a painful event in your life, such as heartbreak, a project you had very dear to your heart that failed, or you simply cannot feel a rush of positive, nurturing a love for your body and soul, these are signs you need self-love magic!
+Suppose you lost respect and love towards yourself because of a painful event in your life, such as heartbreak.
+In that case, a project you had very dear to your heart that failed, or you simply cannot feel a rush of positive, nurturing a love for your body and soul, these are signs you need self-love magic!

 Herbs for self-love magic: how do they work?